levelup360pro/builder-resources/scripts/policy-builder/README.md

 - **Extraction Fails:** Check URL validity or regex pattern (pages may change).
 - **Missing Sections:** Script skips and warns if policy JSON lacks expected structure.
 - **Duplicates:** Unique naming handles same service names; check logs for mappings.
-- **Errors:** Review `logs/azure_policy_modifier.log` for details.
+- **Errors:** Review `logs/azure-diag-policy-builder.log` for details.

-## Contribution
+## Connect
-Fork the repo, make changes, and submit a PR.
-Focus on edge cases or new parameters.
-For questions, connect via LinkedIn: https://www.linkedin.com/in/manuel-tomas-estarlich/ or download the AI Solutions Architect's Blueprint: https://levelup360.pro/ai-sa-blueprint/
+For questions, connect via LinkedIn: https://www.linkedin.com/in/manuel-tomas-estarlich/

 ## Disclaimer
 This is not official Microsoft software.
 Test in a non-production environment.
 Use at your own risk.